eudoxys/epm/README.md

 ## Usage

-To get the index of available packages
+To get the index of available products

     epm index

-To get a list of installed packages
+To get a list of installed products

     epm list

-To install a package
+To install a product

     epm install NAME

-To upgrade a package
+To upgrade a product

     epm upgrade NAME

-To uninstall a package
+To uninstall a product

     epm uninstall NAME

-To open a package's web page
+To open a product's web page

     epm open NAME